Loading...

 2. Heat half the olive oil in a large pot over medium-high heat and sear the pork until browned on all sides.
 Remove and set aside.

-5. Deglaze the pot with white wine, scraping up any browned bits.
+4. Deglaze the pot with white wine, scraping up any browned bits.
 Simmer for 2–3 minutes until slightly reduced.

-12. Cook the pappardelle in salted boiling water until al dente.
+11. Cook the pappardelle in salted boiling water until al dente.
 Drain, then toss with the ragu.

-13. Serve topped with freshly grated Parmesan.
+12. Serve with freshly grated Parmesan.

 Video tutorial